Pinterest Hidden ImagePinterest Hidden Image

 Perth landscape in Australia

-The city of Perth is the capital of Western Australia and is known for its stunning coastal scenery, diverse cultural attractions and an incredible range of natural wonders.
+The city of Perth is the capital of Western Australia and is known for its stunning coastal scenery, diverse cultural Perth attractions and an incredible range of natural wonders.
 Start of by taking a stroll through Kings Park and Botanic Garden, located within easy reach of the city center.
 This 400-hectare park offers mesmerizing views across Swan River as well as a plethora of native plants and wildlife.

 Next, you can head to Rottnest Island for some stunning beaches and activities such as snorkeling and kayaking.
 Indulge in some retail therapy at Hay Street Mall or explore the many art galleries around Northbridge while learning about Aboriginal culture at The Moondyne Cultural Centre.